 The altar of the temple imprinted image of the Virgin Orans (Ladies archangels).
 It depicts a full-length with raised hands to the sky and surrounded by the archangels Michael and Gabriel.
 Her face was discharged in an unusual manner, which was previously in Cyprus are not met.
 The special effect is achieved by a halo of white numerous divergent rays, which, combined with diffuse light, creating an awesome beauty of the artistic image.

-The traditional scene of the central zone of the apse - Communion of the Apostles - one of the most beautiful songs of the church.
-Here on both sides of the arch bend sealed known images of the two holy brothers Cosmas and Damian.
-Just above the southern niche to the right of the iconostasis captured the image of Mary of Egypt, which is quite common in churches of Cyprus.
-Next on the south wall of the nave is reproduced a number of scenes from the life of Christ, including Christmas, Baptism, Raising of Lazarus, Transfiguration and Entry into Jerusalem.
-On the west wall of the description of the life of Christ set aside two of upper tiers.
-Here you can see the Last Supper, Washing of the Feet, the suffering in the garden and betrayal of Judas.
-Below - Peter's denial, The Mocking of Christ and others.
-Next paintings go on the north wall of the nave.
-The path here and martyr, and Mourning, and the Resurrection, and Ascension.
-Average space nave filled images of saints and apostles who, as required by the canons discharged from the front and full length.
-The well-preserved old iconostasis 1704 year decorated with gold leaf and painted in symbolic colors - red and blue.
-Royal gates to sozhaleniiyu not preserved.
-Most of the icons painted by famous artist Mateus Kotlomosiosa from Mount Athos, they referred to the creation of the first years of the XVIII century.
-He is also credited with creating the icon of the Transfiguration of Christ and the restored copy of the most ancient icon of the Virgin and Child.
+The traditional scene of the middle zone of the apse - Communion of the Apostles - is one of the beautiful compositions of this church.
+Here, on both sides of the arched bend, are the well-known images of the two holy brothers Cosmas and Damian.
+Just above the southern niche to the right of the iconostasis is the image of Mary of Egypt, which is often found in the churches of Cyprus.
+Further on, on the southern wall of the nave, a series of scenes from the life of Christ are reproduced, including Christmas, Baptism, Resurrection of Lazarus, Transfiguration and Entry into Jerusalem.
+On the western wall, the description of Christ's life includes the two upper tiers.
+Here you can see the Last Supper, Wash feet, Suffering in the Garden and Judas Betrayal.
+Below - Peter's Renunciation, Mockery of Christ and others.
+Further the murals pass to the northern wall of the nave.
+Here is the Way of the Martyr, and Lamentation, Resurrection, and Ascension.
+The middle space of the nave is filled with images of saints and apostles, which, as required by the canons, are written out in full-face and full-length.
+The well-preserved ancient iconostasis of 1704 is decorated with gilding and painted in symbolic colors - red and blue.
+The royal gates, unfortunately, did not survive.
+Most of the icons belong to the brush of the famous artist Mateus Kotlomosios from Mount Athos, their creation is attributed to the first years of the XVIII century.
+He is also credited with creating the icon of the Transfiguration of Christ and a restored copy of the most ancient icon of the Virgin with the Child.